maiska/qubes-translation-utilz/md2rst/preparation/intro.rst

 ----------------

 Qubes OS is a free and open-source, security-oriented operating system for single-user desktop computing.
-Qubes OS `leverages Xen-based virtualization <https://wiki.xen.org/wiki/Xen_Project_Software_Overview>`__ to allow for the creation and management of `isolated compartments called :ref:`qubes </user/reference/glossary:qube>`.
+Qubes OS `leverages Xen-based virtualization <https://wiki.xen.org/wiki/Xen_Project_Software_Overview>`__ to allow for the creation and management of isolated compartments called :ref:`qubes <user/reference/glossary:qube>`.

 These qubes, which are implemented as :ref:`virtual machines VMs</doc/glossary:vm>`, have specific: